DPOR: Dynamic Partial Order Reduction

 access.rs — Access records

-AccessKind (Read | Write) and Access, which stores the path_id (branch index where the access occurred), the thread’s dpor_vv at that moment, and the thread_id.
+AccessKind (Read, Write, WeakWrite, WeakRead) and Access, which stores the path_id (branch index where the access occurred), the thread’s dpor_vv at that moment, and the thread_id.
+WeakWrite is used for container subscript writes (different keys on the same container are independent); WeakRead is used for container loads before subscripting.

 object.rs — Shared object state